Burnsoft/Settings-Swipe/README.markdown

 duplicate if you feel your app would benefit from this functionality.
 **10380471 is the original ID**

+##Customisations

+Edit the plists to add your own custom URL's, tel, sms, etc. Once you've used notification centre for frequent actions, you won't go back.

 ##History

 My latest app, [App Swipe](http://itunes.apple.com/us/app/app-swipe/id482494990?mt=8&partnerId=30&siteID=BcMBY/pRbWY), started out as the code you see here.
 Originally when iOS5 settings shortcuts